-Finding your next group of housemates If you are leaving halls after your first year, the Halls Life Team will provide opportunities in halls for you to meet others who are looking for housemates.
-These will be advertised on the Halls Life website (browzer.co.uk/liv/) and social media nearer the time.
+Finding your next group of housemates

+If you are leaving halls after your first year, the Halls Life Team will provide opportunities in halls for you to meet others who are looking for housemates.
+These will be advertised on the Halls Life website https://hallslife.liverpool.ac.uk/ and social media nearer the time.
 In addition, LSH Find a Housemate events are held throughout the year and provide you with the opportunity to meet other students looking for accommodation or for you to find someone to take a spare room in an LSH registered property you have already found.

 Liverpool Student Homes

-(LSH) - the next stop for accommodation after
+(LSH) - the next stop for

+accommodation after

 University Halls LSH is your

 University's accreditation

-scheme for private student accommodation.
+scheme for private student

+accommodation.

-LSH is a university-owned service that can support you in finding a suitable home in the private sector for your 2nd year of study and onwards or if you would like an alternative to University Halls.
+Not to be mistaken as a private letting agent, LSH has been established to support you in finding a suitable home in the private sector for your 2nd year of study and onwards or if you would like an alternative to University Halls.
 The service is owned and managed by University of Liverpool, Liverpool John Moores University, Liverpool Hope University, Liverpool institute for Performing Arts and Liverpool School of Tropical Medicine.

-With over 25,000 bed spaces advertised in houses, flats, studios and private halls, LSH is the only platform to provide you with a true comparison of accommodation in the city.
-Liverpool has an abundance of accommodation with a surplus every year, so you can take your time looking and don't feel pressured into signing tenancies early.
+With over 24,500 bed spaces advertised in houses, flats, studios and private halls, LSH is the only platform to provide you with a true comparison of accommodation in the city.
+Liverpool has an abundance of accommodation with a surplus every year, so you can take your time looking and don't feel pressured into signing tenancies early in the year.